bsiegel/GoogleAnalytics.App/README.md

 ### Properties

 ### `bool UseHttps`
 Optional.
 When true, send analytics messages over SSL.
-The default value for this property is `false`.
+The default value for this property is `true`.

 ### `bool Anonymize`
 Optional.
 When true, send a flag in each analytics message that instructs Google to anonymize the IP address of the sender.
 The default value for this property is `false`.